alex-laitenberger/stronger-baselines-rag/README.md

 This repository serves as the **overview and entry point** for the code and experiments presented in our paper:

-**Stronger Baselines for Retrieval-Augmented Generation with Long-Context Language Models**
+Alex Laitenberger, Christopher D. Manning and Nelson F. Liu.
+2025. **Stronger Baselines for Retrieval-Augmented Generation with Long-Context Language Models**

 Our goal is to provide **full reproducibility** of all experiments in the paper.
 Below, you will find links to the individual repositories for each method, along with instructions on how to set up the experiment framework.